WeasonTang/myfun/fun/cyber/experience.md

 # my experience

+## I approve of myself

 That's a powerful statement!
 "I approve of myself" is more than just a phrase—it’s a foundation for self-compassion, confidence, and authenticity.
 Here’s why this mindset matters and how to nurture it:

 ### **Why Self-Approval Matters**
 1. **Reduces Self-Judgment**: It quietens the inner critic, allowing you to embrace imperfections as part of being human.